Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Being careful not to stretch the vinyl, peel away the backing and use a pair of scissors or blade to cut away the top paper.
 Using a squeegee, press the vinyl against the fiberglass.
 If you see the decal forming wrinkles, use the transfer paper to pull it away, reposition it and pat it back down.

-If you find some small pinhead bubbles here and there, don 't fret!
+If you find small pinhead bubbles here and there, don't fret!
 Take a sharp blade and make a small prick in the vinyl.

 This will release the air trapped beneath, allowing you to rub and smooth it out.